History of rail transport in Italy: High speed projects

-On 25 June 1970, construction of the Florence–Rome Direttissima, the first high-speed line in Italy, was started.
+On 25 June 1970, construction of the Florence–Rome Direttissima was started.
+The line was the first high-speed line opened in Europe when more than half of it opened on 24 February 1977.
 This included the 5.375 km bridge over the Paglia river, then the longest in Europe.
 However, the project was completed only in the early 1990s.

 In 1975, a crack program for a widespread updating of the rolling stock was launched.
 However, as it was decided to put more emphasis on local traffic, this caused a shifting of resources from the ongoing high speed projects, with their subsequent slowing or, in some cases, total abandonment.
 Therefore, 160 E.656 electric and 35 D.345 locomotives for short-medium range traffic were acquired, together with 80 EMUs of the ALe 801/940 class, 120 ALn 668 diesel railcars.
 Some 1,000 much-needed passenger and 7,000 new freight cars were also ordered.

+The actual High-speed rail in Italy consists of two lines connecting most of the country's major cities.
+The first line connects Turin to Salerno via Milan, Bologna, Florence, Rome and Naples, the second runs from Turin to Venice via Milan and Verona, and is under construction in parts.

+Trains are operated with a top speed of 300 km/h.